 This can often end up with a prospective guitarist or ukulelist dropping their new hobby for good, though dropping out at this point is disastrous, for once you have mastered this new shape, you are off to greener pastures, where unknowing is lifted and so much is left open for your discovery and experimentation.

-The shape that we use to play G7 is considered foundational because it is so vital in understanding other such chords too.
-Without this shape, we would be hard pressed to play the ukulele chords G7, Gmaj7, or Gmin7, and a panoply of other similar chords.
+The shape that we use to play G7 is considered foundational because it is so vital in understanding other chords, like A minor ukulele chord, G7, Gmaj7, or Gmin7, Gm ukulele chord and a panoply of other similar chords.